The Top Places to Visit Near Whangarei

 The Best Day Trip from Whangarei for Couples

 From stunning walks on land to world-class diving offshore, Tutukaka will certainly keep you busy for the whole day.
 Most famously, the small village is the launch point for snorkelling, kayaking and diving excursions to the Poor Knights Islands.
-Check out more about scuba diving on New Zealand Diving‘s Viator and Tripadvisor pages.
-You’ll also find some stunning white-sand beaches at Whale Bay and Matapouri Bay.
+You’ll also find some stunning white-sand beaches at Whale Bay and Matapouri Bay where it is possible to have surf lessons and discover some walking trails.

-For more inspiration for Tutukaka, check out the 10 Terrific Things to Do in Tutukaka.
+For more details on the experiences listed above, check out the 10 Best Things to Do in Tutukaka.

 Whangarei Heads